Fighting For Your Fair Share Of The Marital Estate

-Many divorcing couples try and approach this issue on their own or otherwise feel an agreement is not necessary.
-The reality is that property division is almost always more complex than people think.
-Even if you agree today, you may not tomorrow.
+Many divorcing couples try and approach this issue on their own, or otherwise feel an agreement is not necessary.
+The reality is that the division of property is almost always more complex than people think.
+Even if you are in agreement today, you may not be tomorrow.

 - Small-business ownership